-The nation's capital is home to a lively LGBTQ community with plenty of gay-friendly bars just waiting for you to join in on the fun.
+The nation's capital is home to a lively LGBTQ+ nightlife scene with plenty of gay and lesbian bars just waiting for you to join in on the fun.

-The diversity of DC’s gay population is growing by the day, resulting in a dynamic, exciting community with plenty of bars to choose from when it’s time to drink, dance and play.
-Read up on some of our favorites below.
+The diversity of DC’s LGBTQ+ community is growing by the day, resulting in a dynamic, exciting community with plenty of bars and clubs to choose from when it’s time to drink, dance and play.
+Read up on some of our favorite LGBTQ+-friendly spots below.

 Along Dupont Circle's 17th Street, JR’s is a mainstay, as the bar has been serving patrons for three decades.
-Despite the “Grill” in the title, the popular happy hour spot does not serve food (besides popcorn), making it a casual retreat with impressive drink specials and daily events.
-Check out showtunes on Mondays and Family Feud-style trivia on Wednesdays.
-Sundays are especially wild thanks to ridiculously well-priced vodka specials and beer pong games upstairs.
+Despite the “Grill” in the title, the popular happy hour spot only serves a few small bites, making it a casual retreat with impressive drink specials and daily events.
+Check out showtunes on Mondays and a variety of other events including screenings of your favorite movies and select brunch events.

 Larry’s Lounge is a gay neighborhood pub, with always-affordable drinks, solid happy hour specials, mouth-watering pub fare (see: sweet potato tots) and one of the city’s friendliest patios (you can bring your dog, too!).
 The downstairs area resembles a suburban living room, cozy and welcoming upon entrance, the perfect intro to the bar’s home-like atmosphere.

 Number Nine comes to the bustling Logan Circle courtesy of co-founder Ed Bailey, who helped DC’s gay nightlife scene to grow during his days as a DJ.
 Decked out in mirrors, leather banquettes and dark wood paneling, the lounge is perfect for nighttime socialization.
 The music video bar upstairs is also a must-see.
 Get there before 9 p.m. to enjoy two-for-one drink specials.